-MUS 0162 Contemporary Music
+MUS 0162 American Music of the 20th Century

-Contemporary Music is a survey of the various types of music of the 20th century: popmusic, jazz, and the musical theater.
+American Music in the 20th century is a survey of the various types of music of the 20th century: pop music, jazz, and the musical theater.
 Representative works related to the historical and cultural background are studied.
 (W)

-MUS 0163 Gultar
+MUS 0163 Beginning Guitar

-Students view a lesson shown on filmstrip while listening to a coordinated tape.
-Each lesson helps the student to develop a knowledge of forming chords, reading melodies and playing various accompainment styles.
+Students enrolled in Beginning Guitar view a lesson shown on filmstrip while listening to a coordinated tape.
+Each lesson helps the student to develop a knowledge of forming chords, reading melodies and playing various accompaniment styles.
 Playing along with a combo is included in each taped lesson.
 Following the lesson, each student is given individual help in mastering a variety of musical skills and playing a variety of types of songs.
 Students must furnish their own guitars.
 (F, SP)